The modulating function method for state estimation and feedback of infinite-dimensional systems: State estimation

+be the corresponding distributional output.
+The input $\eta$ is called a {\em distributional null control for $\varphi_0\in X$ in time $T$} if

-If $\frakS^d_{k} u$ is represented by a~continuous function (e.g.\ the state in a~generalized trajectory of \eqref{eq:ODEnodeadj}), then it indeed means that the initial value $\varphi_0$ is controlled to zero in the sense of generalized solutions.
-The above concept therefore means that the state is controlled to zero in the distributional sense.
-Further note that, by the findings in the antecedent section, we have, for any $\varphi_0\in X$, and $K\&L\in\dom(A\&B)^\prime$ with $K\&L\spvek{x}u=\langle x,\varphi_0\rangle_X$ for all $\spvek{x}u\in \dom(A\&B)$, the above null control problem is equivalent to the generalized null control problem \eqref{eq:extadjcontrol}, \eqref{eq:extadjsupp}.
+If $\varphi$ is represented by a continuous function, as is the case for the state of a generalised trajectory of \eqref{eq:ODEnodeadj}, the first condition means that the initial state $\varphi_0$ is driven to zero by time $T$.
+The above definition extends this notion to the distributional setting.